microsoft/autogen/samples/apps/try_orc/README.md

 # GAIA Orchestrator Agent Demo

-This repository contains a sample application designed to demonstrate the capabilities of the orchestrator developed for the GAIA benchmark.
+This directory contains a sample application designed to demonstrate the capabilities of the orchestrator developed for the GAIA benchmark.

 ## Getting Started

-These instructions will guide you through the process of setting up and running the application.

 ### Prerequisites